AdobeDocs/experience-manager-64.en/help/communities/reports.md

 Select the criteria for the report:

 * **Site**

-  select an enablement community site
+  Select an enablement community site
 * **User or Group**

-  * select User to generate a report for one learner
+  * Select User to generate a report for one learner
-  * select Group to generate a report for a group of learners

-  The tunnel service will access members and member groups from the publish environment
+  * Select Group to generate a report for a group of learners The tunnel service will access members and member groups from the publish environment
 * **Assignment**
   Choose from among the enablement resources assigned to the selected learner(s)

 Select **Generate** to create the report: